bespon/bespon_website/docs/spec_overview.md

 This is an overview of the BespON specification.
 A more formal, more detailed specification will follow as soon as the Python implementation is refined further.
-More details are available in the [Python implementation](https://github.com/gpoore/bespon_py), particularly in `grammar.py` and `re_patterns.py`.
+Additional details are available in the [Python implementation](https://github.com/gpoore/bespon_py), particularly in `grammar.py` and `re_patterns.py`.